krvamsi96/python/README.md

  Immutable data types can’t be changed after creating them.
 Some of the immutable objects in Python are str, tuple.

- ## What are Loss Function and Cost Functions? <a name="z"></br>

- Arrays in python can only contain elements of same data types i.e., data type of array should be homogeneous.
-It is a thin wrapper around C language arrays and consumes far less memory than lists.
-Lists in python can contain elements of different data types i.e., data type of lists can be heterogeneous.
-It has the disadvantage of consuming large memory.

-## Why do you use feature selection? <a name="1a"></br>
-Feature selection offers a simple yet effective way to overcome the challenge of high dimensional data analysis by eliminating redundant and irrelevant data.
-Removing the irrelevant data improves learning accuracy, reduces the computation time, and facilitates an enhanced understanding for the learning model or data.  .

  ## Explain the difference between an array and a linked list.<a name="1b"></br>
 An array is a collection of elements of a similar data type.
 A linked list is a collection of objects known as a node where node consists of two parts, i.e., data and address.
 Array elements store in a contiguous memory location.
 Linked list elements can be stored anywhere in the memory or randomly stored.